Swiss FTD Network: Advancing Interdisciplinary Exchange on Frontotemporal Dementia

 Flavia: What was your motivation for founding the FTD Network?

-Marc: The basic idea was to create a space for exchange.
+Marc: The basic idea was to create a space for exchange for medical and non-medical professionals across Switzerland who deal with FTD and related syndromes.
 I run the network entirely on my own, and it emerged from the need to connect professionals working with the broad spectrum of frontotemporal dementia.
 On a national level, there was no comparable offering.
 There are individual events and international FTD meetings, but no national platform that enables this interdisciplinary exchange.
 That’s the gap we wanted to fill.
-There is also no nation FTD-specific professional society in Switzerland.
+There is also no national FTD-specific professional society in Switzerland.

 Marc emphasizes that the network was entirely self-initiated, emerging from a practical need rather than institutional funding or sponsorship.
 This bottom-up approach allows members to shape the discussions and prioritize topics relevant to their daily practice.